vim-utils/vim-man/README.md

 Running `Mangrep`:

-- the command runs in the background if you're using neovim
+- the command runs in the background if you use neovim
 - The command runs in the background if you have [vim-dispatch](https://github.com/tpope/vim-dispatch) installed.
 Access the results with